 How long will it take to receive my order?

-Our current turn around time (TAT) is 5 TO 7 business days and 12 TO 14 business days with orders containing a Pre-Order product.
+Our current turn around time (TAT) is 5 TO 7 business days.
 Business days exclude weekends (Sat and Sun) and postal holidays.TAT starts the next business day after your order is placed.
 Once shipped, most domestic orders take anywhere from 2 to 10 business days to arrive depending on the efficiency of your local postal service.
 International shipping delivery times may vary between 2 and 12 weeks.
 TAT does not include postal transit times.

 Are these products safe?

 All of our products are made in a sterile and safe work environment for your safety and ours.
 All instruments are sterilized and safety precautions are used in the making of each item.
 Ingredients are listed on the website and on each full size jar, or can be provided via email.